luije87/documentation/application_interview_schedules.rst

 Qualifications
 ##############

-If you choose to have students apply directly, you will be prompted to specify the qualificatiosn for the interview schedule.
+If you choose to have students apply directly, you will be prompted to specify the qualifications for the interview schedule.
 For more information on setting qualifications see the :ref:`Qualifications <application_qualifications>` page.

 Approval Process
 ################